-- Making changes to the way your child is supported in class e.g. some individual support or changing some aspects of teaching to better support them. - Devise targets and programmes of work to be delivered by school staff under the guidance of the outside professional e.g. a social skills group/reading programme - A group or individual work with an outside professional. - Referral onto another professional
+Making changes to the way your child is supported in class e.g. some individual support or changing some aspects of teaching to better support them.

+- Devising targets and programs of work to be delivered by school staff under the guidance of the outside professional e.g. a social skills group/reading programme - o A group or individual work with an outside professional. - o Referral onto another professional